mecattaf/packages/README.md

+wip: will merge back to agency-agency after testing phase

 # QuickShell WebEngine - COPR Package Repository

 Automated COPR repository for QuickShell with QtWebEngine support, optimized for web-based desktop shells running on GameScope.